Why I'm Selling

 See the income.
 Then own the engine.

-$260K in revenue, ~$120/month in costs, and an AI sales engine that runs itself. $5,000 for one of three full-rights licenses — $15,000 to own all three.
+$260K in revenue, ~$120/month in costs, and an AI sales engine that runs itself. $5,000, once — full source, full rights, sole ownership.
 Verify every number on a call first.

 Verify under NDA · 30-day code warranty · GitHub handoff in 24 hours